kawaiiDango/pano-scrobbler/Readme.md

 - \* Collage generator
 - View scrobble count graphs and tag clouds
 - Get a random songs, album, or artist from your listening history
-- Search for a songs, artist, or album
+- Search Lastfm for a songs, artists, or albums
-- Fetch albums and album artists from LastFM, if missing, before scrobbling
+- Fetch albums and album artists from Lastfm, if missing, before scrobbling
-- \* Get your top scrobble digests as a notification at the end of every week and month
+- \* Get your top scrobbles digests as a notification at the end of every week and month
-- Add or remove personal tags
+- Add or remove personal tags from the info screen
-- Mix and match themes, supports Material You
+- Mix and match themes
-- \* Broadcast Intents for automation apps like Tasker
+- \* Broadcast Intents for automation apps
-- Remember and see apps you scrobbled from and search directly within them
+- Remember and see apps you scrobbled from and play directly in them

 Features marked with * are not available on TV due to OS limitations.